sandym/sutils/README.md

 A collection of very random C++ utilities I used over the years.
 Some might even be good and work as advertised!

 This is mostly a re-write with modern c++ in mind for my own use.
-Most parts need some C++17 support from the compiler.
-Just add src to your header search path and add the .cpp you need, no config should be required for most part.
+Some parts need some C++17 support from the compiler.
+Just add src to your header search path and add the .cpp you need, no config should be required.
 Or you can do a cmake `add_subdirectory` and use as a library

 ---